Minnesota's COVID-19 status is 'quite precarious'

 The holiday break may be responsible for the fluctuating numbers.
 Because funeral home directors and medical examiners are required to file reports within five days of death, it's possible that they pushed to file as many reports as they could before Thanksgiving so they wouldn't have to do so on the holiday weekend, Ehresmann said.

-And while the two-day totals released Saturday for new cases and completed tests were low, Ehresmann said, the break could have kept some people from seeking testing.
+And while the two-day totals released Saturday for new cases and completed tests were low, Ehresmann said, the break could have kept some people from seeking tests.

 'Still control our destiny'